microsoft/live-share/docs/use/vscode.md

 ## Co-debuging

 Visual Studio Live Share's collaborative debugging feature is a powerful and unique way to debug an issue.
 Beyond enabling a collaborative experience to troubleshoot problems it also gives all collaborators the ability to investigate issues that may be environment specific by providing a shared debugging session on the host's machine.

+> **Tip:** As a host, prevent guests from ever seeing certain files.
+As a guest, you may not see certain files the debugger steps into as a result.
+See [controlling file access and visibility](../reference/security.md#controlling-file access-and-visibility) for details.

 Using it simple.